Characterisation of honest times and optional semimartingales of class-($\Sigma$): Optional Semimartingales of Class-

-From the works of Madan et al. \cite{MRY}, Profeta et al, \cite{PRY} and generalizations of Cheridito et al. \cite{CNP} we know that, under some continuity assumptions, there is a deep connection between semimartingales of class-$(\Sigma)$ and their last passage time of zero, given by
+From the works of Madan et al. \cite{MRY}, Profeta et al, \cite{PRY} and generalizations of Cheridito et al. \cite{CNP} we know that there is a deep connection between semimartingales of class-$(\Sigma)$ and their last passage time of zero.
+From this point onwards, given a optional semimartingale $X$ of class-$(\Sigma)$, the honest time $\tau := \sup\seq{s:X_s = 0}$ is assumed to be finite.
+Let us first record below Corollary 3.5 from \cite{CNP}.

+\bp[Corollary 3.5 in \cite{CNP} or see Madan, Roynette and Yor \cite{MRY}] Let $K$ be a constant and M is a local martingale with no positive jumps such that $M^-$ is of class-$(D)$.
+Denote $g_K = \sup\{t \geq 0 : M_t= K\}$ then for every stopping time $T$,

+\ep In the \cref{PMRYF}, the process $M$ is assumed to have no positive jumps, hence by \cref{l3.1} (ii) the process $X := (K-M)^+$ is a positive submartingale of class-($\Sigma$) and $g_K = \tau = \sup\seq{s:X_s = 0}$.
+Formula \eqref{MRYF} can then be rewritten into the form $\mathbb{E}(X_\infty \I_{\{\tau\leq T\}} | \F_T) = X_T$ which, with a slight abuse of terminology, we shall refer to as the {\it Madan-Royette-Yor type formula}.
+The goal now is to recover formulae of this type for optional semimartingale of class-$(\Sigma)$ and their last passage times of zero.

-In the following, this connection is re-discovered for optional semimartingale of class-$(\Sigma)$.
-Deviating from the works of \cite{CNP, EOM, EOMT, N1}, we will re-examine this connection for processes of class-$(DL)$ rather than class-$(D)$.
-To do this, consider
+In the following, deviating from \cite{CNP, EOM, EOMT, N1}, we will work with both processes of class-$(DL)$ and class-$(D)$.
+To proceed, we introduce the time change processes